Chartered Institute

 Have a great day

-Member emails to CIOL
+Member emails shared with CIOL

 I'm writing to bring to your attention a common scam for translators.
 To save time, please see the the following thread on Reddit: